s-saisw/readingSummary/Female-employment-Japan.md

 - **Beta**:
     - There is no correlation between childcare availability and maternal employment.
     - This is because mothers substitute accredited childcare facility by informal childcare arrangement provided by grandparents.

+### Yamaguchi et al. (2018)
+- **Data**: LSN21
+- **Sample restriction**: Children born January 10-17, 2001, July 10-17, 2001, and May 10-24, 2010
+- **Y**: Maternal labor market outcome
+    - Participation
+    - Hours worked
+    - Job type
+- **X**: Childcare use (instrumented by propensity score)
+- **Change in X**:
+    - Since early 2000s, the government has supported the expansion of subsidized childcare.
+    - Local governments are responsible for the implementation.
+    - Variation came from different timing of program rollout.
+- **Beta**:
+    - Mothers with large treatment effects have a weak unobserved propensity to use childcare.

 ### Takaku (2019)
 - **Data**: Japanese Panel Survey of Consumers 1993-2012